Guide On Choosing a Wind Resistant Garage Door

 Design Pressures

 The design wind load pressure rating of a door is expressed in PSF (pounds per square foot).
 The design pressure of the door must equal or exceed the design pressure for the garage door opening in which a door is to be installed.
-Design pressure has positive and negative values.
+Design pressure has positive and negative values as shown in .

 ASTM E330